jimal254/Project_Titanic/README.md

 ## Project Overview

-This project explores the Titanic dataset with the objective of analyzing the key factors that influenced passenger survival during the tragic RMS Titanic shipwreck.
+This project explores the Titanic dataset to analyze the key factors that influenced passenger survival during the tragic RMS Titanic shipwreck.
 The dataset provides details such as passenger class, age, gender, fare, and other features.

 Our goal was to perform a comprehensive data analysis and apply various statistical methods, including: